ubports/docs.ubports.com/sdk/apps/qml/QtMultimedia/Audio.rst

 This is one of:

+.. _sdk_qtmultimedia_audio_Value              Description-prop:

 +-------------------+--------------------------------------------------------------------------------------------------------------------------------+
 | Value             | Description                                                                                                                    |
 +===================+================================================================================================================================+
+.. _sdk_qtmultimedia_audio_Busy               The media player is usually available, but some other process is utilizing the hardware necessary to play media.-prop:
 | Available         | The media player is available to use.                                                                                          |
 +-------------------+--------------------------------------------------------------------------------------------------------------------------------+
+.. _sdk_qtmultimedia_audio_Unavailable        There are no supported media playback facilities.-prop:
 | Busy              | The media player is usually available, but some other process is utilizing the hardware necessary to play media.               |
 +-------------------+--------------------------------------------------------------------------------------------------------------------------------+
+.. _sdk_qtmultimedia_audio_ResourceMissing    There is one or more resources missing, so the media player cannot be used.
+It may be possible to try again at a later time.-prop:
 | Unavailable       | There are no supported media playback facilities.                                                                              |
 +-------------------+--------------------------------------------------------------------------------------------------------------------------------+
 | ResourceMissing   | There is one or more resources missing, so the media player cannot be used.
 It may be possible to try again at a later time.   |
 +-------------------+--------------------------------------------------------------------------------------------------------------------------------+

 |

+.. _sdk_qtmultimedia_audio_bufferProgress-prop:

 +--------------------------------------------------------------------------+
 |        \ bufferProgress : real                                           |